armory/docs/content/en/docs/installation/system-requirements.md

 ## Installation targets

 > This section defines where you can run Armory Enterprise, not where you can deploy your applications.
-For information about what versions of Kubernetes you can deploy to, see the [Product Compatibility Matrix]({{< ref "armory-enterprise-matrix.md" >}}).
+For information about where you can deploy applications to, see the [Product Compatibility Matrix]({{< ref "armory-enterprise-matrix#deployment-targets" >}}).

 Armory Enterprise can be installed on either Amazon EKS or a [certified Kubernetes cluster](https://www.cncf.io/certification/software-conformance/).